Firefox: Microsoft Windows

 Firefox 1.0 was released for Windows 95, as well as Windows NT 4.0 or later.
 Some users reported the 1.x builds were operable (but not installable) on Windows NT 3.51.

 The version 42.0 release includes the first x64 build.
 It required Windows 7 or Server 2008 R2.
 Starting from version 49.0, Firefox for Windows requires and uses the SSE2 instruction set.

 In September 2013, Mozilla released a Metro-style version of Firefox, optimized for touchscreen use, on the "Aurora" release channel.
 However, on March 14, 2014, Mozilla cancelled the project because of a lack of user adoption.

 In March 2017, Firefox 52 ESR, the last version of the browser for Windows XP and Windows Vista, was released.
 Support for Firefox 52 ESR ended in June 2018.

 Traditionally, installing the Windows version of Firefox entails visiting the Firefox website and downloading an installer package, depending on the desired localization and system architecture.
-In November 2021, Mozilla made Firefox available on Microsoft Store.
+In November 2021, Mozilla made Firefox available on the Microsoft Store.
 The Store-distributed package does not interfere with the traditional installation.

 The last version of Firefox for Windows 7 and 8 is Firefox 115 ESR, which was released in July 2023.
-Its end-of-life was initially planned to be in October 2024, however in July 2024, a Mozilla employee announced in a comment on Reddit that the company consider extending the support beyond the initial date, the duration of that extension being yet to be defined.
+Its end-of-life was initially planned to be in October 2024, however in July 2024, a Mozilla employee announced in a comment on Reddit that the company was considering extending support beyond the initial date, with the duration of the extension yet to be defined.
 In September 2024, the extension was announced for an initial period of six months.
 In the release calendar page, a note states that Mozilla will re-evaluate the situation in early 2025 to see if another extension will be needed or not and statute about 115 ESR end-of-life then.
-This extension has been renewed two more times, on February 18, 2025, and on September 3, 2025, for six additional months each time, which led the end-of-life date to March 2026.
+This extension has been renewed three more times, on February 18, 2025, and on September 3, 2025, for six additional months each time, and on March 10, 2026 for five additional months, which led the end-of-life date to August 2026.
+In early July 2026 this was extended again to March 2027.